gvwilson/sensibleadventures/wrestler/wrestler.md

 as Luft crosses the packed earth floor to the pit stove and pulls off his mittens.

-The Anuat puts the knife back on the counter and shoulders his pack.
+The Nukilik puts the knife back on the counter and shoulders his pack.
 "Three blue rabbit furs are enough for a hand of such knives.
 Good weather."
 He pulls the hood of his parka over his long dark hair